grschafer/grschafer.github.io/_posts/2014-01-23-dotarecap-overview.markdown

 Despite how far this project has come, my todo list for it only seems to keep growing.
 Here are some of the changes I would like to tackle:

-* Reach the target architecture (use [nginx] or [haproxy] to load-balance among multiple [unicorn] servers that share a [memcached] cache, use a CDN for all assets, put mongodb and rabbitmq on separate boxes).
+* Reach the target architecture (load-balance among multiple [unicorn] servers that share a [memcached] cache, use a CDN for all assets, put mongodb and rabbitmq on separate boxes).
 * Port replay parsers from [skadi]/[tarrasque], which were recently deprecated, to [smoke].
 * Consider switching from [mongodb] to an rdbms (with ActiveRecord?), because the data model is stabilizing and the data is inherently relational (leagues have many matches, which have many players).
 * Connect the rails app to rabbitmq (instead of via mongodb and polling/cron as it currently is).
 This could also enable task status and ETA displays on the website.